Welshy92/wow-ah-averages/README.md

 ### **Learning Resources**

 There are a few different sites that I used to learn the required skills to develop this website.
 * [Code Institute](https://codeinstitute.net) - Used for python essential learning resources.
+They also provided the template that contained the terminal used by the user.
 * [Stack Overflow](https://stackoverflow.com) - Used to check over some errors I had.
 * [Google Developers](https://developers.google.com) - Used to help look up some API interactions.
 * [w3schools](https://www.w3schools.com) - Used to check over some of the python syntax.